 Therefore, Jenkins founded EcoTribal with the goal of 'facilitating processes and activities generating improved livelihoods and greater capacity in indigenous communities, while conserving rainforest resources and traditional culture'.

-In practice, this has meant projects such as helping the Ashaninka in exporting coffee, sustainable farming & rain forest management, and ecotourism, in the hope that the income generated from this will dissuade the community from cutting down the trees that are a resource for the future.
+In practice, this meant projects such as helping the Ashaninka in exporting coffee, sustainable farming & rain forest management, and ecotourism, in the hope that the income generated from this will dissuade the community from cutting down the trees that are a resource for the future.

 Sadly, Jenkins died suddenly in Lima in 2014, aged just 57.
 His obituary in The Guardian gives a good indication of how remarkable a man he was.
 And his legacy can be found in the fact that this generation of Ashaninka are claiming title to their lands to safeguard them against oil and logging interests, and are opening community-based tourism projects.